Ocean Colour Scene: Recent years (2009–present)

 In 2014 a special edition of Marchin' Already was released on a 2 CD edition and a special deluxe 4 disc box set which included a DVD of their live performance at Stirling Castle in 1998.
 Early 2015 saw the band celebrate their 25th anniversary with some acoustic concerts around the UK.
 They released a double CD live album which was recorded at the Manchester concert on the tour.

 The following year, in 2016, the band announced several special concerts around the UK to celebrate the 20th anniversary of their 1996 hit album Moseley Shoals.
 They also played several dates in Australia for the first time in their career.

 On 22 June 2016, the band officially announced that Scottish musician Raymond Meade would be joining the band permanently on bass, following the departures of both Dan Sealey and Andy Bennett.
 Meade had already played live with the band since the start of the year.

 In November 2018 the band unveiled their first new material in five years since the release of Painting.
-The four track EP was released on 10" vinyl and available only at the band's Christmas shows.
-The EP received a 5 stars rating from Flick of the Finger, with the publication stating that 'Lushly textured, these four compelling and diverse new offerings are nothing short of brilliant.'
+The four track EP was released on 10-inch vinyl and available only at the band's Christmas shows.
+The EP received a 5 stars rating from Flick of the Finger, with the publication stating that "Lushly textured, these four compelling and diverse new offerings are nothing short of brilliant."

-In 2023 the band released a career-spanning box set entitled Yesterday, Today 1992-2018 which contained all their studio albums and 5 bonus CDs, totalling 230 tracks.
+In 2023 the band released a career-spanning box set entitled Yesterday, Today 1992–2018, which contained all their studio albums and 5 bonus CDs, totalling 230 tracks.
 The set also came with a 72-page book.
-A companion vinyl box set was also released, covering their first three studio albums from 1992-1997.
+A companion vinyl box set was also released, covering their first three studio albums from 1992–1997.
+In May, a follow-up vinyl set was released, covering the three studio albums released between 1999 and 2003.
+August saw the release of the final box set, covering the remaining four albums from 2005 to 2013.